 Legally notify your spouse.

 Unfortunately, it’s not enough to call or text your spouse and let them know you filed for divorce.
 Your spouse (the Respondent) must be formally served papers informing them that you (the Petitioner) have filed for divorce.
-Respondents can either be served:
+Respondents can either be served or sign a waiver:

-- An action: One spouse is provided legal notice of the petition.
+- A citation: One spouse is provided legal notice of the petition.

 - A Waiver of Service: This waiver acknowledges that the Respondent is aware that the petition has been filed (it doesn’t mean they agree to what was written in the petition).